 Filing bankruptcy to get rid of debts you cannot pay can help you take control of your finances.
-Most people file bankruptcy because a life event that was out of their control caused a financial crisis.
+Most people file for bankruptcy because a life event that was out of their control caused a financial crisis.

 If you have questions about filing Chapter 7 or filing Chapter 13, Ascend can help.
 We have resources available that allow you to compare debt relief options.
 You can also check to see if you meet the income qualifications for Chapter 7 or estimate a Chapter 13 plan payment.